remiblancher/qlab/journey/08-ltv-signatures/README.md

 > **Key Message:** A signature is only as good as its proof chain.
 LTV bundles everything needed for offline verification decades from now.

+**Important distinction:** Timestamping is necessary but **not sufficient** for long-term validation.
+A timestamp proves WHEN something was signed.
+LTV proves that **all trust elements** (certificates, revocation status, timestamps) were valid at that time — and bundles them for offline verification.

 ---

 ## The Scenario